gogama/reee-evolution/README.md

 HIGH priority TODOS:
     - Truncate verbose logs at newline to prevent protocol error.
     - Replace goja.Undefined with goja.Null in cases where there is a "defined" property that just has no known value.
+Try to follow the expected ECMAScript convention with these values.
     - Create a mechanism to log non-fatal parsing and marshaling errors from within the JS integration code.
     - Build the vmContainer acquire/release code.